EminenceIsHere/CampusQuest-/README.md

 ---

-Thank you for using **PaperPal**!
+Thank you for using **CampusQuest**!
 If you have any questions, feel free to reach out or open an issue on GitHub. 😊